 B.A., Vassar College (2004)

 At Amherst, I teach the history of contemporary art from a transnational perspective.
 In my courses, we ask: How does the work of art operate in the world and how does the world operate in the work of art?
-This line of inquiry helps us think about the relationship between “the contemporary" and art history as well as about the relationship of art to history more generally.
+This line of inquiry helps us think about the relationship between “the contemporary” and art history as well as about the relationship of art to history more generally.
 Among other topics, students will explore the politics of aesthetics, art's relationship to technological change, the history of exhibitions, the role of the art market, the materiality of recent practices, and the interactions between art and the process known as globalization.
-These will be core concerns of courses such as “Introduction to Contemporary Art,” “Art’s World since 1989,” and “Modes of Making: Art, 1996-2016.”
-In fall 2017, I will teach “Latin American Art: Strategies and Tactics," which will also count towards the new major in Latinx and Latin American Studies (LLAS).
+My course “Latin American Art: Strategies and Tactics” will also count towards the major in Latinx and Latin American Studies (LLAS).

-Seeing works of art in person contributes a great deal to the study of art’s history; so far, field trips have taken us to the Carpenter Center, Harvard Art Museum, MASS MoCA, and Dia: Beacon.
-Upcoming destinations will include the Whitney Museum of American Art in New York and the Museum of Fine Arts Boston.
+Seeing works of art in person contributes a great deal to the study of art’s history; so far, field trips have taken us to the Carpenter Center, Harvard Art Museum, MASS MoCA, Dia: Beacon, the ICA Boston, the Whitney Museum of American Art, and the Museum of Fine Arts Boston, among other places.

 In my scholarship, I analyze the ways in which twentieth- and twenty-first-century art has been entangled with political and economic processes, especially those relating to the spread of capitalism.
 Crucial to this research is an investigation of how this entanglement may be seen to manifest in the formal and material components of specific works of art.
 My first book, Hemispheric Integration: Materiality, Mobility, and the Making of Latin American Art, will be published with University of California Press in 2020.
 It explores art, trade, and the trade in art from Latin America during the 1930s and 1940s.
-In a new and developing project, I investigate art made in the new millennium, and the ways in which its production engages with 1) the global division of labor and 2) the growing role of the Internet in contemporary society.
-In a second research project, I look further back, to the 1930s and 1940s, so as to analyze art from Latin America and its negotiation of shifting trade patterns, geopolitical realignments, and the system of import substitution industrialization.
+In a new and developing project, I will investigate art made in the new millennium, and the ways in which its design and fabrication engage with 1) the global division of labor and 2) the growing role of the Internet in contemporary society.